 4. Hot, Non-Caffeinated Herbal Tea

+Herbal teas taken in moderation are generally considered safe for consumption during pregnancy.
+However, there is a lack of data on the herbs.
 Always check with your doctor prior to drinking herbal teas as one could benefit a woman but may be unsafe for the other especially if they are allergic to the herb.

 Chamomile tea for example, is known to have a calming effect, which can help promote sleep and prevent colds.
 By drinking non-caffeinated herbal remedies like chamomile, you can help clear out blocked sinus infections while also providing hydration to your mucous membranes.
 However, if you are allergic to chamomile, avoid this tea.